-The above explains how to use shortcodes:
+The screenshot above explains how to use a WordPress shortcode:

-The great thing about using shortcodes is that you don’t have to mess around with the actual script … simply add the shortcode to your post, widget, or page and WordPress does the rest!
+The great thing about using shortcodes is that you don’t have to mess with scripts to get the functionality you want … simply add the shortcode where you would like the functionality to appear and WordPress does the rest!

-(Insert HTML Snippet Plugin)
+(Insert HTML Snippet – WordPress Plugin)

-The step-by-step tutorial below shows you how to use the Insert Html Snippet plugin.
+The step-by-step tutorial below shows you how to use the Insert HTML Snippet plugin.

 Activate the plugin …

-(Activate ’Insert Html Snippet’)
+(Activate the ‘Insert Html Snippet’ plugin)

-(XYZ HTML plugin menu)
+(XYZ Html plugin menu)

-(Have your code ready to use)
+(Have your code ready)